eklimcz-zz/Design4Software-ColorSamples/readme.md

 Enjoy!
-Erik

 License
 -------

-This download pack a
+This download pack and associated materials are available under the [MIT license] (http://opensource.org/licenses/MIT)